dev-bootcamp-2019/final-project-aphexyuri/README.md

 3. Still in the root directory, run `ganache-cli` to start your local ganache chain.
 Ideally, a block time of 30 seconds should be used (`ganache-cli --blockTime 30`)
 4. Be sure to import the new local account into metamask using ganache seed words
 5. In the same directory, run `truffle migrate` to deploy contracts
-6. `cd` to the `client` directory, ensure that all required npm packages are installed by running `npm install`
+6. `cd` to the `client` directory, ensure that all required npm packages are installed by running `npm install`.
 7. Still in the `client` directory, run `npm start` to start the local webserver.
 UI can then be accessed at [http://laf.signalphire.com](http://laf.signalphire.com)

+UPDATE: An issue was encountered in the final hours before submission, where a clean install of node modules (npm install) resulted in the web-ui not working.
+As a temporary workaround, download `client_node_modules.zip` from the (Github releases page)[https://github.com/dev-bootcamp-2019/final-project-aphexyuri/releases] and copy the contents to the `clients/node_modules` directory.

 ---